 CPR Classes or Smoking Cessation Programs?

 Some things related to smoking cessation, including prescription drugs and the cost of classes or programs to help you quit, are qualified medical expenses.
-Things that don’t need a prescription, like nicotine gum or patches, do not qualify.
-CPR classes are not considered “medically necessary,” so you shouldn’t charge this to your HSA.
+Things that don’t need a prescription, like nicotine gum or patches, may qualify.
+Be sure to check your plan details.2

 Medical Marijuana or Experimental Drugs?